sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/json.rst

 -------------
 This node reads JSON files.

-Below is a sample workflow which contains the Read JSON processor in Fire Insights.
+Below is a sample workflow which contains the Read JSON processor in Sparkflows.
 It demonstrates the usage of the Read JSON node to read a JSON file.

 .. figure:: ../../../_assets/user-guide/read-write/read-structured/read-JSON-WF.png
    :alt: readjson_node_userguide